dfaranha/au-syssec-f24-exercises/05_network_layer_security/readme.md

 $ mitmproxy --showhost
 ```

-Now manually configure the address of your host computer (port 8080) as the proxy in your mobile.
+Now manually configure the address of the machine running `mitmproxy` (port 8080) as the proxy in your mobile.
 All the HTTP traffic should now be captured by `mitmproxy` by definition.

 ## BONUS: Manipulate traffic